kofu145/Oshi/README.md

 "Circle" objects represent individual mini servers that can be privately or publicly made by clients in order to interact with other clients.
-Circles will essentially represent collections of streams, a state concerning the storing of user data individualized to that circle, and any data concerning that circle.
+Circles will essentially represent collections of streams, a state concerning the storing of user data individualized to that circle, and any other data concerning that circle.

 ### Storing and Managing Data